-Where I would fail, others would succeed, it would appear.
-Andore stood across from the mage, ready to cast his ward.
+Where I would fail, others would succeed.
+Andore stood across from the mage, ready to cast the spell.
 When the stun spell rushed at him, his ward did not falter.
-Andore did more than deflect the ward, though.
-Once he was in contact with the spell, he absorbed its magicka, and directed a stun spell of his own at the old mage.
+When he was in contact with the spell, he absorbed its magicka, and directed a stun spell of his own at the old mage.
 The mage was easily able to counter the attack, of course, and all was silent for a few moments.

 I felt no pride for my brother.
-Jealousy coursed through me, filling me with anger.
+Jealousy coursed through me.
 Why was he able to succeed where I failed?
 Why had the Aedra gifted him, but not me?

 I could not bear to show my face to the other Breton children, so I kept to the shadows to remain unseen.
 I had always been good at that.

-As I walked the streets, I noticed the different people littering them.
+I walked the streets, taking notice of the different people littering them.
 Merchants shouted at people as they came by.

 “Are you an alchemist in need of exotic ingredients?
 From Nirnroot to Daedra hearts, I sell anything you need from all over Tamriel!”

-I peered at his wares, before turning away in disgust.
-I continued to wander, before coming across an Orcish merchant with all manners of weapons laid out on a display table.
-Interested, I came over.
-An exotic-looking dagger were among various swords, maces, axes, and bows.
+I peered at the merchant’s wares, before turning away in disgust.
+I continued to wander, before coming across an Orcish trader with all manners of weapons spread out on a display table.
+Interested, I came closer.
+An exotic-looking dagger lay among various swords, maces, axes, and bows.

-“How much for the dagger?”
+“How much is that dagger?”
 I asked, knowing I had no money.

 “Eh.
-15 coins, Orchalcum weapons can only be forged by very skilled smiths.” he replied.
+15 coins, Orchalcum weapons can only be forged by very skilled smiths.” he replied with a shrug.

 “I think I’ll pass,” I said.
 There was only one way to get that dagger, I thought.
 And it might not be legal.